 You will also complete 9-12 credits of electives and 24 credits of correlated classes in other disciplines like economics, psychology, sociology, and communication.

 A perk of WU’s public administration program is that Washburn is located in the capital of Kansas, allowing students to gain valuable internship and networking opportunities, often leading to full-time employment.
-If you think Washburn would be a good fit, check out a virtual tour of the university here and the application requirements here.

 Illinois Institute of Technology

 Founded in 1890, Illinois Institute of Technology (Illinois Tech) is the only technology-focused university in Chicago and continues to live out its mission of providing “distinctive and relevant education in an environment of scientific, technological, and professional knowledge creation and innovation.”
 If you’re looking for an accelerated bachelor’s/master’s degree, then Illinois Tech’s BS/MPPA program is worth checking out.

 The accelerated Bachelor of Science in business administration/Master of public policy and administration will prepare you for public administration jobs in policy, administration, and leadership roles across public, private, and nonprofit spheres.
 You can choose a specialization in:

 - economic development and social entrepreneurship

 You will begin by studying business and then branch out to analytical and management courses as well as training in your chosen concentration, with a handful of research-driven projects.
 Full-time students can complete this program in just five years.
 Current Illinois Tech graduates work for notable organizations such as the American Cancer Society, Motorola, the Lincoln Park Zoo, and the city of Chicago.